Red-Hat-EMEA-Portflio-SSA/collection_portfoliossa_resolver/README.md

-# Ansible Collection - mschreie.resolver
+# Ansible Collection - portfoliossa.resolver

 Provides 2 roles:
 resolvconf - changes resolver configuration on an RHEL (-like) system.